Atlas-OS/docs/docs/Getting started/Post-Installation/Drivers/GPU/AMD.md

 ### Disable Multi-Plane Overlay (MPO)

-Disabling Multi-plane Overlay (MPO) can fix some desktop applications flicker or stutter issues.
-Stuttering or screen flickers may occur during video playback using hardware acceleration with browsers.
-Blackscreens may occur when alt tabbing from games or applications to the browser that has a video on loop.
-Some desktop apps may flicker or stutter when resizing the window on some personal computers.
+Disabling Multi-plane Overlay (MPO) can fix some desktop applications flickering or stuttering, which may occur during video playback using hardware acceleration with browsers.
+Blackscreens may occur when alt tabbing from games or applications to a browser that has a video on loop.
+Some desktop apps may flicker or stutter when resizing the window on some computers.

-MPO can be disabled by using the following command in CMD ran as administator:
+MPO can be disabled by running the following command in CMD (make sure you run CMD as administrator):
 ```bat
 reg add "HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows\Dwm" /v "OverlayTestMode" /t REG_DWORD /d "5" /f
 ```